tox-dev/tox/doc/config-v2.rst

     $ tox -l [XXX output omitted for now]

-Making sure your packages installs with easy_install
+Making sure your package installs with easy_install
 ------------------------------------------------------

 The new "installer" testenv setting allows to specify the tool for